Warringah Freeway: Warringah Freeway Upgrade

-The NSW Government proposal to build the Western Harbour Tunnel & Beaches Link includes plans to upgrade the Warringah Freeway to accommodate the tunnel entries and exits.
-The works are expected to take about seven years and would involve significant impacts to adjacent parks (St Leonards and Cammeray Golf Course) during and after construction.
-Roads and Maritime Services claimed the upgrade would "streamline Australia's busiest road".
+The NSW Government proposal to build the Western Harbour Tunnel and Beaches Link included plans to upgrade Warringah Freeway to accommodate the tunnel entries and exits.
+The works were expected to take about seven years and would involve significant impacts to adjacent parks (St Leonards and Cammeray Golf Course) during and after construction.
+Roads & Maritime Services claimed the upgrade would "streamline Australia's busiest road".

 In September 2021, the design and construction contract for the Warringah Freeway upgrade was awarded to CPB Contractors and Downer EDI.